Continuing Education Activity

 - Acute mechanical stress at the labial commissures such as post-tonsillectomy

-Idiopathic AC with No Identifiable Cause
+Idiopathic AC with no Identifiable Cause

 Since infection is the most common cause and maceration from saliva exposure the most common risk factor, empiric treatment with antifungal and/or antibiotic creams are reasonable but, long-term emollient therapy may be necessary in unresponsive or recurrent cases.
 Any case of idiopathic AC, after it has undergone adequate investigation, should raise a red flag for nutritional deficiencies or malignancy (the latter, especially in unilateral cases that fail to respond to any therapy.)
 A rare cause of AC is glucagonoma – a pancreatic endocrine tumor that causes a syndrome of dermatitis, diabetes, weight loss, anemia, and AC.

 Angular cheilitis (AC) occurs with a prevalence of 0.7% in the general American population, although it can occur more frequently in select groups.
 It is the most common bacterial/fungal infection of the lips.
 It has a bimodal distribution, occurring most frequently in children, and then again in adults (age 30 to 60).
-The elderly have about an 11% prevalence of AC, but there is a 3-fold incidence in denture-wearers, a prevalence of up to 28%, and is twice as frequent in men (but this risk seems more associated with denture use and comorbidities than chronological age.)
+The elderly have about an 11% prevalence of AC, but there is a 3-fold incidence in denture-wearers, a prevalence of up to 28%, and is twice as frequent in men (but this risk seems to be more associated with denture use and comorbidities than chronological age.)
 Predisposing factors include immunodeficiency, and up to 10% of HIV-positive individuals have oral thrush, with or without concomitant AC.
-Patients with inflammatory bowel disease more frequently get AC, with 7.8% of Crohn’s patients and 5% of ulcerative colitis patients developing AC during some time in their disease course.
+Patients with inflammatory bowel disease more frequently get AC, with 7.8% of Crohn patients and 5% of ulcerative colitis patients developing AC during some time in their disease course.
 In rare conditions such as orofacial granulomatosis, the incidence is as high as 20%.

 Most cases of angular cheilitis (AC) are ultimately due to physical maceration at the angular commissures due to overexposure to saliva.
-The digestive enzymes in saliva can act even on body tissues in left if allowed prolonged contact.
-Continued saliva exposure induces a contact dermatitis and eczematous reaction at the commissures.
+The digestive enzymes in saliva can act even on body tissues if allowed prolonged contact.
+Continued saliva exposure induces contact dermatitis and eczematous reaction at the commissures.
 The compromised integrity of the stratum corneum epithelium allows local commensal organisms to infect the area.
 Frequently, colonizing Candida albicans establishes and invades the susceptible tissue.
 This may then allow bacterial superinfection with staph and strep species.
 Thus, risk factors are those that increase saliva retention at the commissures, increase exposure to culprit microbes, cause direct tissue inflammation, or inhibit wound healing and immunity.
 Non-infectious causes of AC are further discussed in the etiology section.

 History and Physical

 - As an inflammatory process, angular cheilitis presents with classic features of red, edematous, often painful patches of skin at the labial commissures.
 They are roughly triangular lesions.
 Mild cases may just show some pinkish erythema with adjacent lips either normal or chapped.
 As the condition progresses, moisture causes the superficial skin to macerate and erode, leading to small, gray-white lesions bordered by reddened mucosa.
 In more moderate cases, skin becomes papular, eczematous, and more fissured.
 These more established lesions can be bluish-white with an associated exfoliative scale surrounded by erythema.
-With severe cases, fissuring is deep enough to cause bleeding, but this is rare in AC.
+In severe cases, fissuring is deep enough to cause bleeding, but this is rare in AC.
 If the inflammation is enough, damaged skin can exude and crust, but this is more typical of late lesions.
-Bacterial AC is more likely to have honey-colored exudates, pustules, and purulent exudate.
+Bacterial AC is more likely to have honey-colored exudates, pustules, and purulent exudates.
 Leukoplakia can infrequently be observed.